searchmarkers/mark-my-search/README.md

 * Individual term jumping: A convenient shortcut is assigned to jump (scroll) between word occurrences.
 In Firefox, additional similar shortcuts are provided for jumping to specific terms.
 In Chromium-based browsers these cannot be assigned automatically, but may be changed at <chrome://extensions/shortcuts>.
 * Individual term jumping (lazy): A shortcut can be assigned to 'toggle select modes', which makes the individual jumping shortcuts choose a term to 'select'.
 Selected term buttons are highlighted, and the general term jumping shortcut will instead jump to occurrences of this word.
-* Problem reports: You can report problems with the extension, including websites which misbehave when highlighted or where highlighting is incorrect, from anonymous message field in the toolbar icon's popup.
+* Problem reports: You can report problems with the extension, including websites which misbehave when highlighted or where highlighting is incorrect, from the anonymous message field in the popup.
 Thank you for helping improve the extension!

 ## Compatibility